 We work hard to make sure our conference is available to as many people as possible.
 This doesn’t just include handing out flyers in Birmingham on freezing Saturday mornings in February, it involves making sure our event is as affordable as we can possibly make it.
-We offered tickets as cheap as £18, and the standard student and external rates were £20 and £25, respectively.
+We offered tickets as cheap as £25.
 This is not just highly competitive pricing; it is among the cheapest events of its kind.
 TEDxWarwick also does its very best to highlight the incredible amount of talent and initiative that calls this University home.
 We partner with a number of societies and departments, including the Warwick Business School, Warwick RAG and Warwick Enactus.
 Our main event was covered by the student publication, The Boar, and for the very first time we had our own radio show on Radio at Warwick.
 We had several performances during our conference, ranging from PPE student and singer Brihadeesh Murali to Warwick’s Gaana Dance Society.
 Our 2019 conference didn’t just display the thinking of 14 visionaries, it showed all of the best Warwick has to offer.

 The reason we are consistently able to draw an incredibly diverse audience is our event’s versatility.
 “Architects of Tomorrow” attendees were usually enticed by one talk, and ended up learning about things they had no idea about.
 There’s something for everyone, which is why our audience came from every discipline imagine, graduate or postgraduate.